kanamania/node-react-todo/README.md

 - Once you the above command complete without any error you can access the app on http://localhost:8000 and the api part on http://localhost:9000

 If anything is unclear don't hesitate to contact me for further assistance.

+Note: normally I would not include api/.env file but to simplify you testing I have included it.